systemlibrary/systemlibrary-common-web/README.md

 #### Modules
 * HttpBaseClient
   * Reuses the underlying TCP connection for 2 minutes, saving 10's of milliseconds on subsequent requests
-  * Retries once if a request fails, by recreating the TCP connection, and trying again with a short (10s) timeout
+  * Retries once if a request fails, but this time on a new TCP connection with a limited 10s timeout
 * Cache
   * Auto-generating cache keys based on variables in "function scope"
   * A 3 minute default cache duration